swa72/home-assistant/README-heating.md

 		and we still have time from 0500 to heat up.
   * Reset offsets
 	  * at 23:05 all offsets are set back to zero
+  * Heating forecast
+    * at 23:30 the automation analyses the weather forecast.
+If its sunny or temperature is above 20°C, all offsets are set to -3K (which lowers the target temp of each circuit by 9 degrees)
+  * Heating work schedule
+	  * any day, we're out of the house during work week, lower the set temp from 20°C to 19°C between 0700 and 1200
   * Monitoring
     * at night, set the heating date/time using NTP
     * if the heating shows odd maintenance codes, send notification